-131 Christmas Gift Ideas for Every Boy on Your List
+131 Gift Ideas for Every Boy in Your Life

 Santa might make a list and check it twice, but you don’t have time for such nonsense.
 You need to make a list and start checking things off as quickly as possible – and if that means you can knock out a bunch of items on your list in one place, that’s the best way to go.

-Now if you’re shopping for boys for Christmas, we know it can get tricky.
+Now if you’re shopping for boys, we know it can get tricky.
 And when you layer in the parents’ preferences it can get even trickier.
 The kids love gadgets but the parents prefer their kids avoid technology.
 The kids love Legos but the parents say they have too many.

-Well, we’ve got enough Christmas ideas here that you’re bound to find one to fit all the boys on your list – from the baby all the way up to the teen.
+Well, we’ve got enough gift ideas here that you’re bound to find one to fit all the boys on your list – from the baby all the way up to the teen.

 Read on to start knocking out people on your list.
-Christmas shopping has never been so easy.
+Gift shopping has never been so easy.

 Quick Picks – Our Top 10 Gifts for Boys